Updated on November 10, 6:15 a.m. (GMT+8): Added release date and teaser trailer from Geeked Week 2023.

 Hollywood newbie Elizabeth Yu (@lizz.yu on Instagram) will give life to the powerful firebender and the fire nation’s princess Azula.
 Azula is also known for her ability to produce blue flames, far more powerful than the usual red, orange, and yellow flames.

 Elizabeth Yu is the girlfriend of actor Gaten Matarazzo, the actor who plays Dustin Henderson in the hit Netflix series, “Stranger Things”.

 Yvonne Chapman as Avatar Kyoshi

 “Kung Fu” television star Yvonne Chapman will be playing the role of Avatar Kyoshi from the Earth Kingdom.
-Kyoshi was responsible for forming the Kyoshi Warriors, a group of women who are well-trained in combat.
+Kyoshi was responsible for forming the Kyoshi Warriors, a group of women who were well-trained in combat.

 Before her role in the Avatar live-action, Yvonne Chapman plays the villain Zhilan in CW’s “Kung Fu” and Danielle Lim in “Family Law”.

 Seasoned actor Casey Camp-Horinek will play the role of Gran Gran in the Avatar live-action series.
 Gran Gran or Kanna is the grandmother of Sokka and Katara in the animated series.

 From one Netflix series to another, Partner Track star Arden Cho has officially joined the Avatar live-action cast as June, a bounty hunter from the Earth Kingdom.